NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 • Confirm your practice context permits use of a non-HIPAA-compliant tool before using it with real client data

-• Test the free tier with your actual post-session writing to assess whether the AI correctly maps your summaries to the template fields
+• Test the free tier with your actual post-session writing style to assess whether the AI correctly maps your summaries to the template fields

-• If you work bilingually, test note output in both languages to confirm quality
+• If you work bilingually, test note output in both languages to confirm quality before committing to Pro

 For either tool: